 <p>While AT&amp;T has primarily been a contract-based cell phone carrier, it competes with the major prepaid companies with two plans under the GoPhone brand.
 The first option is a <a href="http://open-nandra.com/?url=pay-as-you-go-vs-monthly-contract-plans-579425" data-inlink="59RH3oVBvvkRYE5RvEFXpQ&#61;&#61;" data-component="link" data-source="inlineLink" data-type="internalLink" data-ordinal="1">pay-as-you-go plan</a> and the second allows you to pick your plan.</p>Boost Mobile is a major player in the prepaid wireless space.
 While the carrier’s prepaid linchpin is its all-unlimited $50 monthly plan, Boost Mobile has two other compelling choices as well.While prepaid wireless from Consumer Cellular can work for anyone, it’s specifically designed for seniors in direct competition with Jitterbug.
 The carrier has simple offerings for individuals and families with texting and mobile Web usage available at an additional cost.Like Boost Mobile, Cricket is designed to be a lower-cost prepaid alternative to the major cell phone carriers.
 Unlike Boost Mobile, Cricket has many more plan options for individuals, families and pay-as-you-go seekers.While prepaid wireless from Jitterbug can work for anyone, it’s specifically designed for seniors in direct competition with Consumer Cellular.
 Jitterbug has three simple offerings for individuals, families and texters at various price levels.Just as Jitterbug and Consumer Cellular are targeted at seniors, Kajeet plans and features are designed specifically for kids.PlatinumTel features a variety of prepaid and pay-as-you-go wireless plans all without contracts.
 Like many of the carriers listed in this library, PlatinumTel doesn’t have its own network infrastructure.
-Instead, it uses the Sprint network.<a href="http://open-nandra.com/?url=find-the-best-mobile-data-plan-for-you-2378231" data-inlink="dqaZzadeAuqjRFzqfAl0sQ&#61;&#61;" data-component="link" data-source="inlineLink" data-type="internalLink" data-ordinal="1">Straight Talk</a> is the newest prepaid wireless carrier to join the no-contract scene.
+Instead, it uses the Sprint network.<a href="http://open-nandra.com/?url=best-cell-phone-plans-to-buy-4072302" data-inlink="dqaZzadeAuqjRFzqfAl0sQ&#61;&#61;" data-component="link" data-source="inlineLink" data-type="internalLink" data-ordinal="1">Straight Talk</a> is the newest prepaid wireless carrier to join the no-contract scene.
 As of July 30, 2009, Straight Talk is a brand of TracFone Wireless.
 With two affordable plans, Straight Talk has among the simplest prepaid offering around.Like AT&amp;T, T-Mobile also offers various contract-based plans.
 But T-Mobile also has two popular prepaid plans.
 One is a pay-as-you-go option and the other allows you to pay by the day.TracFone Wireless bills itself as a prepaid leader.
 The company is a subsidiary of América Móvil, which has more cell phone customers than AT&amp;T and Verizon combined, according to TracFone.Finally, Virgin Mobile has built its lifeblood around prepaid wireless and offers one of the strongest offerings in the industry.
 The carrier has the full spectrum of no-contract and contract-based plans.